Rehband/Getting-And-Cleaning-Data/CodeBook.md

 **Variable**    CHARACTER

-                Descriptive names for the sixty six variables selected for the tidy data set (variables that expose both Mean and Standard Deviation in original experiment).
+                Represents descriptive name for one of the sixty six variables selected for the tidy data set (Mean and Standard Deviation measurements from the original data set).
                 They are similar to:

                 timeBodyAccelerometerMeanX